 Emily Bendorf: Thank you, Pam.
 Um, and I’d be remiss if I wouldn’t be on a sales team if I didn’t put an in for Southwest business and just remind our listeners that, you know, we, we offer travel solutions for companies of every size.
 So when people are ready to fly, we are the most reliable carrier out there.
 Um, and they should be choosing Southwest.

 Pam Didner: I 100% agree with you.
 I fly.
 Yeah.
 I fly Southwest Airlines all the time.
 And, uh, yes, it’s incredibly efficient.
-You guys, I mean, literally that you get, everybody bought it right away and you guys not waste a single minute when everybody’s situated, you kind will” Is everybody ready?
+Everybody bought it right away and you guys not waste a single minute when everybody’s situated, you kind will” Is everybody ready?
 Is it good?
 Is it good?”
 And then you guys like, “okay, now it’s ready to go!”
 You don’t wait.
 You know, it was incredibly efficient.
 So I appreciate that.

 So thank you so much for putting a plugin for Southwest Airlines, but before I let you go, I want to ask you one silly question.
 Okay.
 Did you have a ridiculous going in your life?
 What do you want to accomplish?
 Like you were like, Oh my God, this is outrageous.

 Emily Bendorf: I, I did have a goal, um, that I’m sad to say, I barely met.
-Um, but a few years ago, before my 30th birthday, I had a goal of visiting 30 countries before I was 30 years old.
-Um, and so…
+A few years ago, before my 30th birthday, I had a goal of visiting 30 countries before I was 30 years old.

 Pam Didner: That’s, that’s a big audacious goal. (laughs)